RocksDB

 LSM uses a method different from the above four methods, which maintains the log file write performance and the small read operation performance loss.
 Essentially, it sequences all operations to avoid random disk reads and writes.
 How to achieve it?

-.
+The basic principle of LSM is to save the addition and modification of data to a number of similar ordered files sstable.
 Each file contains a certain number of changes in a short period of time.
 Because the files are ordered, subsequent queries will also be very fast.
 The file is immutable, and it will never be updated.
 New updates will only be written to new files.
 The read operation checks very few files.
 The background merges these files periodically to reduce the number of files.

 Write principle